Gospel Kanji: Exploring Hidden Stories in Chinese Characters

 There has been a persistent attack against the original logographic writing system the Chinese have been using since the first-century.
 The Chinese communist government has made deliberate efforts to simplify the characters in an effort to remove the message the wise men have left.
 The Kanji for "wise men" is 夫子 (fuushi) which can be seen in the original logographic for the word "Chinese characters" 漢字(kanji) used in Japan and Taiwan, but the simplified version used in China is now 汉字(hànzì).
 You can see that the word 'wise men' is missing in this logographic.
 In the west, there has been a push to eradicate Kanji from the Japanese language.
 General MacArthur was presented such a proposal which he struck down immediately.
 Even to this very day there are people in China, Japan, and the West who want to dispose of Kanji.
 It is Kanji that contains a message the wise men meant for this generation to find.
 It was to point this generation to the source where they can find faith, hope, and love.

-If you have a radio show, podcast, an event, or other audience, I would be thrilled to share these stories in person via zoom or in person.
+If you have a radio show, podcast, event, or another audience, I would be thrilled to share these hidden stories that intertwine biblical narratives and Chinese characters, whether via Zoom or in person.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.